-In each group, animals were fed ad libitum in 3 boxes (length × width × height: $26.5 \times 13.5 \times 7.5$ cm; standard laboratory density conditions) of 30 females and 3 boxes of 30 males from 15 different clutches (i.e. all treatments included animals with the same genetic background (i.e. issued from 15 same clutches) to be comparable).
-For each condition, one box was used to monitor survival and growth (mass gain over time) of animals from the beginning to the end of the experiment, another was used to evaluate reproductive success and the last box served to quantify physiological traits (i.e. immune cell parameters: cell viability, cell density, and cell size) and β -galactosidase activity, see below).
-In this last box, the animals had to be sacrificed (see 'Ethical statement' section below) because of the protein extraction on nerve chains that was required to measure the β -galactosidase activity.
+125 In each group, animals were fed ad libitum in 3 boxes (length × width × height: 26.5 × 13.5 × 126 7.5 cm; standard laboratory density conditions) of 30 females and 3 boxes of 30 males from 15 different clutches (i.e. all treatments included animals with the same genetic background 127 (i.e. issued from 15 same clutches) to be comparable).
+For each condition, one box was used 128 129 to monitor survival and growth (mass gain over time) of animals from the beginning to the end of the experiment, another was used to evaluate reproductive success and the last box 130 131 served to quantify physiological traits (i.e. immune cell parameters: cell viability, cell density, and cell size) and β -galactosidase activity, see below).
+In this last box, the animals had to be 132 133 sacrificed (see 'Ethical statement' section below) because of the protein extraction on nerve chains that was required to measure the β -galactosidase activity.
+134

-Experiment 2: effect of a loss of moisture on life history and physiological traits
+135 Experiment 2: effect of moisture loss on life history and physiological traits

-The experiment 2 performed in January 2021 involved the comparison between two groups of animals also aged of 7 months old and maintained under different conditions in our two climatic chambers during two months after standard conditions of maintenance:
+The experiment 2 performed in January 2021 involved the comparison between two groups of 7 months old animals maintained under different conditions in our two climatic chambers during two months after standard conditions of maintenance:

-- (i) The "Control Moisture" (CM) group of animals maintained in standard conditions (i.e. at 20°C and 80% of moisture) in one of our two climatic chambers - (ii) The "Loss of Moisture" (LM) group of animals exposed at 50% of moisture (simulating a moisture loss of 30%) and at 20°C in the second climatic chamber.
+- 139 (i) The "Control Moisture" (CM) group of animals maintained in standard conditions 140 (i.e. at 20°C and 80% of moisture) in one of our two climatic chambers - 141 (ii) The "Loss of Moisture" (LM) group of animals exposed at 50% of moisture 142 (simulating a moisture loss of 30% (i.e. water stress condition)) and at 20°C in the 143 second climatic chamber.

-Similar to the experiment 1, in each group, animals were fed ad libitum in 3 boxes of 30 females and 3 boxes (length \times width \times height: $26.5 \times 13.5 \times 7.5$ cm; standard laboratory density conditions) of 30 males from 15 different clutches (i.e. all boxes to compare included animals with the same genetic background (i.e. issued from 15 same clutches)).
+Similar to the experiment 1, in each group, animals were fed ad libitum in 3 boxes of 30 females and 3 boxes (length × width × height: 26.5 × 13.5 × 7.5 cm; standard laboratory density conditions) of 30 males from 15 different clutches (i.e. all boxes to compare included animals with the same genetic background (i.e. issued from 15 same clutches)).
 For each condition, one box was used to monitor individual survival and growth from the beginning to the end of the experiment, another was used to evaluate reproductive success and the last box served to quantify physiological traits (see below).

 In our two experiments, we aimed to compare individuals of the same age because age negatively impacts both reproductive success (Depeux et al., 2020b) and physiological traits (Depeux et al., 2020a).
 Having initially only two climatic chambers, we had to perform our experiments 1 and 2 in different years (i.e. experiment 1 in 2019 and experiment 2 in 2021).
 Thus, we systematically compared the effect of each stress against its own control condition group (i.e. CT for HT and CM for LM).
 Moreover, at the beginning of each experiment (1 and 2), we selected individuals of the same size and we checked, at the end of the experiments, potential statistical differences between the two control groups (CT and CM) on measures of life history and physiological traits (Supp.
 File1).
-Although β -galactosidase activity and cell density were higher in the CT group than in the CM group (Supp.
-File1), we observed the same dynamics in these measures in the face of their stressful condition (HT and LM, respectively) (see Results part).
-The body mass at day 14 was higher in the CM group than in the CT group (Supp.
-File1).
-Whatever the differences observed between the two control groups (CT group used in 2019 and CM group used in 2021), we compared the effect of each stress (HT in 2019 and LM in 2021, respectively) against its own control group (CT group in 2019 and CM group in 2021, respectively) for testing the effect of each stress.

-Ethical statement
+160 Ethical statement